Brad Billings

-Bradly Scott Billings is an Australian bishop in the Anglican Church of Australia.
+Bradly Scott Billings is an Australian Anglican bishop.
+Since 2026, he has been archbishop of Adelaide and was previously assistant bishop in the Anglican Diocese of Melbourne (2016-2026).

+Biography

 Billings holds degrees in theology and ministry from Ridley College, a Master of Arts in Classics & Archaeology (on ancient Ephesus) from the University of Melbourne and a doctorate in theology from the Australian College of Theology on the Gospel of Luke.